apexfarm/ApexTestKit/README.md

     .generate();
 ```

-Rule `Set<>` can randomly assign values to records created.
+With rule `Set<>`, `fields()` can randomly assign values to records created.
 Rule set will consume a bit more CPU limit than than rule list.

 ```java
 ATKWizard.I().wantMany('SomeObject__c')